 Traditionally it has been challenging for organizations like small businesses, non-profits, churches, schools and community centers to access financing for community-scale solar due to difficulties related to creditworthiness, capturing incentives and tax credits.
 Connecticut passed its Act Concerning Connecticut’s Energy Future as part of its budget bill in 2018 in an attempt to encourage adoption of renewables for these community-based entities.
 The bill mandates procurement plans for up to 150 megawatts of new shared clean energy facilities installed over the next six years, with no less than 10 percent of mandated facilities serving low- to middle-income areas.
 Meeting mandates like this one and similar goals enacted by state and local governments across the country will require new financing models to achieve rapid deployment of clean energy alternatives.

-The Intergovernmental Panel on Climate Change’s 2018 report on the impacts of 1.5°C of warming estimated that we need to invest $2.4 trillion per year in energy-based climate solutions to keep global warming below that threshold.
+The ’s 2018 report on the impacts of 1.5°C of warming estimated that we need to invest $2.4 trillion per year in energy-based climate solutions to keep global warming below that threshold.
 Yet according to the United Nations Framework Convention on Climate Change Standing Committee on Finance, only $681 billion was invested in 2016.
 Investment in renewable energy more than doubled the amount that was invested in fossil fuels in 2017 and wind and solar are forecasted to draw $8.4 trillion in global investment between 2018 and 2050.
 But a massive financing gap still remains between where we are and what it will take to avoid the worst impacts of climate change.